-Even though the blood orange season is just about over, I just couldn’t resist sharing this recipe with you.
+Even though the blood orange season is just about over for another year, I just couldn’t resist sharing this recipe with you.

 - 2 teaspoons baking powder

 - 230g caster sugar